 Assessment scores used for admission purposes must be (5) years old or less from the test date.

 *Select one option below to fulfill DMACC's admission assessment requirement.

-- Complete the COMPASS test and ALEKS math placement assessment.
-For testing information visit the Testing Center website.
+- Complete the Accuplacer test and ALEKS math placement assessment.
+For testing information visit the

-*New students who fill out a full or part-time application for admission and indicate that English is not their native language may need to take the ESL COMPASS, which is made up of four tests: Grammar/Usage, Reading, Listening, and Math.
-Delivered in Standard English, the ESL COMPASS will assess appropriate levels of English proficiency while suggesting courses to start your college career.
+*New students who fill out a full or part-time application for admission and indicate that English is not their native language may need to take the ESL Accuplacer, which is made up of four tests: sentence meaning, language usage, listening, and reading.
+Delivered in Standard English, the ESL Accuplacer will assess appropriate levels of English proficiency while suggesting courses to start your college career.

 - Submit ACT scores in reading, writing, and math.

 - Provide evidence of successful college experience in math, reading, and writing course work.
-If college experience is older than five (5) years, students are strongly encouraged to take the COMPASS test.
+If college experience is older than five (5) years, students are strongly encouraged to take the Accuplacer test.

 There are required scores for ESL students: ESL language usage-111, ESL reading-111, ESL listening-111, and ESL sentence meaning-111.